Refinitiv/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/thomsonreuters/ema/examples/training/consumer/series300/example350__MarketPrice__PauseAll/ReadMe.txt

-This application demonstrates basic usage of the EMA library for opening login and item streams and pausing item response messages from Reuters Data Feed Direct (RDF-D), directly from an OMM Provider application, or from Thomson Reuters Advanced Distribution Server with login stream.
+This application demonstrates basic usage of the EMA library for opening login and item streams and pausing item response messages from Reuters Data Feed Direct (RDF-D), directly from an OMM Provider application, or from an Advanced Distribution Server with login stream.

 example350__MarketPrice__PauseAll showcases the pause all feature of OMM Consumer.
 It sends a single pause request on login stream to pause all open items.